rtyler/presentations/continuous-delivery-infra/content/preso.md

 # Unit testing

-covers fundamental logic of your configuration management code
+covers fundamental logic of
+configuration management code

+(if you develop a puppet module, omg plz write rspec-puppet)

 ---

 -> # neat <-

+---

+*let's look at some real stuff*

 ---